DanOren/Web_Scraping_Project_ITC/readme.md

 **games:**
 **Table to house each game object**
 - id – INT: unique identifier for a game
-- name – VARCHAR: the name of the game
 - unique_identifier - VARCHAR: the unique identifier used in the python script – it is ‘name’ +’_’ + ‘release_date’
-- meta_score – VARCHAR – the Metascore for the game
+- meta_score – INT: foreign key from frequent table
-- user_score – VARCHAR: the average user rating for the game
+- user_score – INT: foreign key from frequent table
-- release_date – VARCHAR: the release date of the game
-- rating – VARCHAR: the parental rating for the game
+- rating – INT: foreign key from frequent table
-- summary – VARCHAR: the summary of the game
 - studio_id – INT: foreign key from studios table

 **tv_shows:**
 **Table to house each tv_show object**
 - id – INT: unique identifier for a tv_show
-- name – VARCHAR: the name of the tv_show
 - unique_identifier - VARCHAR: the unique identifier used in the python script – it is ‘name’ +’_’ + ‘release_date’
-- meta_score – VARCHAR – the Metascore for the tv_show
+- meta_score – INT: foreign key from frequent table
-- user_score – VARCHAR: the average user rating for the tv_show
+- user_score – INT: foreign key from frequent table
-- release_date – VARCHAR: the release date of the tv_show
-- summary – VARCHAR: the summary of the tv_show
 - platform_id – INT: foreign key from platforms table
 - studio_id – INT: foreign key from studios table
 - creator_id – INT: foreign key from creators table
+- frequent_id – INT: foreign key from frequent table

 **movies:**
 **Table to house each movie object**
 - id – INT: unique identifier for a movie
-- name – VARCHAR: the name of the movie
 - unique_identifier - VARCHAR: the unique identifier used in the python script – it is ‘name’ +’_’ + ‘release_date’
-- meta_score – VARCHAR – the Metascore for the movie
+- meta_score – INT: foreign key from frequent table
-- user_score – VARCHAR: the average user rating for the movie
+- user_score – INT: foreign key from frequent table
-- release_year – VARCHAR: the release year of the movie
-- rating – VARCHAR: the parental rating for the movie
+- rating – INT: foreign key from frequent table
-- runtime – VARCHAR: the runtime of the movie, in minutes
-- summary – VARCHAR: the summary of the movie
 - studio_id– INT: foreign key from studios table
 - director_id– INT: foreign key from directors table
+- frequent_id – INT: foreign key from frequent table

 **studios:**
 **Table to house each studio, for each games, tv_shows and movies**
 - id – INT: unique identifier for a studio
-- name – VARCHAR: the name of the studio

 **creators:**
 **Table to house each platform for creators for tv_shows**
 - id – INT: unique identifier for a creator
-- name – VARCHAR: the name of the creator

 **directors:**
 **Table to house each director**
 - id – INT: unique identifier for a director
-- name – VARCHAR: the name of the director

 **genres:**
 **Table to house each genre that games, tv_shows and movies can be classified as**
 - id – INT: unique identifier for a genre
-- name – VARCHAR: the name of the genre

 **games_genres:**
 **Associative table to house the id and genre id that each game is classified as**